Salvador, Brazil: A complete travel guide with the top things to do

 Rio Vermelho

-Staying at and walking around the most bohemian neighborhood of Salvador is a pleasant experience!
+Staying in and exploring the most bohemian neighborhood of Salvador is a pleasant experience!

 In Largo de Santana, besides finding Igreja de Santana and Jorge Amado and Zélia Gattai sculptures, you can delight yourself with Acarajé da Dinha, drink a cold beer at Parador Z1 or also enjoy my favorite ice-cream parlor, Crema Gelato Italiano.